modernfidelity/vagrant-web-prod-precise64/README.md

 Vagrant Multi VM Environment
 ============================

-This code provides VagrantFile + Puppet files for a standalone web prod environment, consisting of multi VMs.
+This code provides VagrantFile + Puppet manifest scripts, which will create a standalone web prod environment, consisting of multi VMs, within your local development environment.

 Instructions